To Avoid Fatigue When Should Team Roles Alternate Providing Compressions

 When Should Team Roles Alternate Providing Compressions?

 The key to avoiding fatigue and maintaining high-quality compressions is to alternate rescuers frequently.
-The AHA recommends switching compressors every two minutes.
+Worth adding: the AHA recommends switching compressors every two minutes.
 This timeframe is based on research demonstrating that compression quality starts to decline significantly after this duration.

 Here's a breakdown of the rationale behind the two-minute interval: